 - New member contact information announced in email newsletter – complimentary

-- Business listing (full contact info) in online membership directory on Chamber website and Chamber mobile app – complimentary for members
+- Business listing (full contact info) in online membership directory on Chamber website – complimentary for members

 - Advertising space available for purchase in email newsletters, Chamber website, Newcomer’s Guide and New Hanover County Map

 - Chamber mailing labels (cost per set – complimentary for Tier 6 members and above)

 Wilmington and New Hanover County require certain procedures be met before opening a business.
 Once you have selected the legal form of your business (Proprietorship, Partnership or Corporation) and the nature of your business (Retail, Wholesale, Manufacturing, Service), then you are in a position to contact the various offices referred to in this resource guide.